Watch “My Africa” in virtual reality

 Community-Driven Conservation Is the Answer

-Conservation International helps to support Kenya’s Reteti Elephant Sanctuary — the first community-owned and operated elephant sanctuary in Africa.
+Conservation International helped launch Kenya’s Reteti Elephant Sanctuary — the first community-owned and operated elephant sanctuary in Africa.
 Reteti rescues injured and orphaned elephants with the aim of returning them to the wild, and supports local employment, education and security.
-Our engagement is part of the Sarara Initiative, which employs local wildlife rangers to combat elephant poaching in Kenya’s sprawling Namunyak Wildlife Conservancy, strengthening security for wildlife and the local Samburu people.
-The goal is to establish a model of sustainable community-based conservation at an unprecedented level in Kenya and beyond.
+Our engagement helped fund local wildlife rangers to combat elephant poaching in Kenya’s sprawling Namunyak Wildlife Conservancy, strengthening security for wildlife and the local Samburu people with the goal of establishing a model of sustainable community-based conservation at an unprecedented level in Kenya and beyond.

 The key to stimulating successful development around the world is to implement nature-based programs that benefit people and wildlife.
 We hope you’ll join us.

-Around the world, we empower local communities to protect the nature we all need to survive.
+Around the world, we work with local communities to protect the nature we all need to survive.
 Your donation will provide general support to Conservation International's critical conservation work.

 Journey beyond Conservation International’s “My Africa” 360 film to discover a unique, tactile and interactive location-based VR experience as you care for Dudu, the newest arrival at the Reteti Elephant Sanctuary.
 “My Africa: